KRLoyd/simple_shell/README.md

 # Simple <a href="https://www.holbertonschool.com/">Holberton</a> Shell
 A simple UNIX command line interpreter that reads and implements basic commands from user input.
-Simple Shell project requires students to build a simple shell with a restriction of allowed functions.
-We use our knowledge in C so far to implement and create functions and programs necessary to build a working simple shell.
+Holberton's Simple Shell project requires students to build a simple shell with a restriction of allowed functions.
+We use our knowledge in C so far to implement and create functions and programs necessary to build a working simple shell that replicates the shell `sh` functionality.

 ## Installation
 All files compiled on Ubuntu 14.04 LTS with `gcc 4.8.4`